TVXQ: 2009–2010: SM Lawsuit, Best Selection 2010 and the split

 On April 3, 2010, Avex declared the suspension of TVXQ's Japanese activities, stating that each member would be pursuing a solo career.
 However, a week later, Avex announced the formation of a "special unit" with members Jaejoong, Yoochun, and Junsu—later known as JYJ—a move that led to Yunho and Changmin's indefinite hiatus from music activities.
-After JYJ's announcement, S.M.
-Entertainment filed a lawsuit against JYJ to validate their contracts.
-In June 2010, JYJ submitted a lawsuit against S.M.
-Entertainment to void their exclusive contracts.
-Following the suits, S.M.
-Entertainment attempted to denounce JYJ and their new agency C-JeS, while Yunho and Changmin remained silent throughout the legal proceedings.
+After JYJ's announcement, SM Entertainment filed a lawsuit against JYJ to validate their contracts.
+In June 2010, JYJ submitted a lawsuit against SM Entertainment to void their exclusive contracts.
+Following the suits, SM Entertainment attempted to denounce JYJ and their new agency C-JeS, while Yunho and Changmin remained silent throughout the legal proceedings.
 In the meantime, Avex released two of TVXQ's greatest hits albums, the Complete Single A-side Collection and the Single B-side Collection, both of which were released on June 30.
 They were TVXQ's closing releases under their contract with Rhythm Zone.

 After several months of inactivity, Yunho and Changmin made their comeback appearances in August 2010 for the Seoul stop of the SM Town Live '10 World Tour, where they performed re-recorded versions of older TVXQ songs.
 Their two-piece performances garnered strong and supportive reactions from the audience, prompting Yunho and Changmin's decision to continue TVXQ activities without the other three.
-There were brief talks about recruiting new members, but their mentor Lee Soo-man suggested that they should continue as a duo act.
+There were brief talks about recruiting new members, but SM's CEO Lee Soo-man suggested that they should continue as a duo act.
 Shortly after the concert, the duo began working on their comeback album and brought in a new line of producers, including E-Tribe and Outsidaz.
 In September 2010, Avex dropped JYJ, citing conflict with C-JeS.
 Avex then declared its support for remaining TVXQ members Yunho and Changmin on November 24, announcing that the duo have signed a new record contract with Rhythm Zone's sister label Avex Trax.